 When Fr Nicholas Wheeler arrived in the parish in 1996, he faced a seemingly impossible challenge.
 Not only was he in charge of a crumbling building and an occupied Church Hall, but he faced the challenges of Camden Town, with high levels of poverty, mental ill-health, and desperate need.
 Not only that, but he was appointed Priest in charge not only of St Michael’s, but also of St Pancras Old Church, St Mary’s Somers Town, and St Paul’s Camden Square.
-Although at the time these were four separate parishes, in 2003 they were combined into the present Parish of Old St Pancras.
-Fr Wheeler was licensed at each church in an event which lasted five hours, processed between the four churches, and led to consideration by the Guinness Book of Records to see whether the service was the longest ever in the Church of England.1
+(St Paul’s had been merged into a single benefice with St Luke’s Oseney Crescent on the opposite side of Camden Road from 1955 until becoming a separate parish once again in 1987.)
+Although at the time these were four separate parishes, in 2003 they were combined into the present Parish of Old St Pancras, with three or four team vicars, one of whom also acted as Team Rector.
+Fr Wheeler was licensed as Team Rector at each church in an event which lasted five hours and included processions between the four churches processed between the four churches, even leading to its consideration by the Guinness Book of Records as to whether the service was the longest ever in the Church of England.1

 Under Fr Wheeler, the congregation began to grow once again, in great part due to his determination to keep the church building open daily as a space of quiet in the heart of Camden Town.
 To this day, many members of the congregation begin their engagement with St Michael’s after curiously wandering in on the way back from Sainsbury’s.
 In 2006, when the Faithful Cities report was launched at St Michael’s, The Guardian remarked in bemusement about the “shabby inner London church” whose “doors were left wide open during the launch.”
 The regular visitors dipping into St Michael’s were themselves somewhat annoyed to find the usually tranquil space full of bishops.2 St Michael’s and its congregation provided support for groups working with the homeless, refugees, and those with mental health problems, as its growth continued.